Skip to content

 data (NDArray): (n_samples,) Input data

-fs (int): Sampling frequency
+fs (float): Sampling frequency

 time_step (float): Time step between frames in seconds